kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ### Basic transformations

-Common use cases for this plugin could benefit from the option to transform requests and/or responses to align more closely with the AWS ecosystem.
+When you use the AWS Lambda plug-in in Gloo Edge, you might want to transform requests and/or responses to align more closely with the AWS ecosystem.

-The request transformation, if enabled, will set inject the headers of the request into the body.
-The resulting body will be a JSON object containing two keys: 'headers' containing the injected headers, and 'body' containing the original body.
+The request transformation injects the headers of the request into the body.
+The resulting body will be a JSON object containing two keys: 'headers', which contains the injected headers, and 'body', which contains the original body.

-The response transformation, if enabled, will extract from the JSON response body returned from the upstream the value of the key 'body', and replace the _entire_ response body with this value.
-Additionally, the response transformation will overwrite the 'Content-Type' header to `text/html`.
-It should be noted that these transformations are incompatible with the features `wrapAsApiGateway`, `unwrapAsApiGateway`, and `unwrapAsAlb`.
+The response transformation extracts the value of the 'body' key from the upstream response's JSON body, and replaces the _entire_ response body with this value.
+Additionally, the response transformation overwrites the value of the 'Content-Type' header to `text/html`.

+Note that these request and response transformations are incompatible with the features `wrapAsApiGateway`, `unwrapAsApiGateway`, and `unwrapAsAlb`.

 **Before you begin**: [Install Gloo Edge Enterprise version 1.12.0 or later in a Kubernetes cluster]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}) or [upgrade your existing Enterprise installation to version 1.12.0 or later]({{% versioned_link_path fromRoot="/operations/upgrading/upgrade_steps/" %}}).